Surviving destructive technology grows in importance.

 Merri and I have moved comfortably through so many economic crashes because our business always pays our way and evolves as times change.

 One of the evolutions was arriving here in Ecuador a wonderful place to create wealth and enjoy living.

 This is why we conduct regular import export courses and help delegates learn how to sell their products through the internet.
 We enjoy helping our readers create their own businesses so much that we would like everyone to share our import export course.
-Then our readers help others down here by purchasing their beautiful crafts that enhance everyone’s lives and pocketbooks.
+Helping others by buying their handicrafts and then creating an small business to sell these is a joyous experience.